International Society of Blood Transfusion: History

 The formation of the International Society of Blood Transfusion, or Societé International de Transfusion Sanguine, as it was called at the time, was initiated in Rome at a meeting between representatives from 20 nations, the International Red Cross and the Bogdanov institute in Moscow.
-Blood transfusion was a rather new therapeutic option, and therefore it was decided that transfusion-specific congresses should be organised, to highlight the potential importance of transfusion.
+Blood transfusion was a rather new therapeutic option, and therefore, it was decided that transfusion-specific congresses should be organised to highlight the potential importance of transfusion.
 To organize these congresses, a society was needed.

 After it was decided that a society dedicated to organizing transfusion-related congresses should be created, it did not take long until ISBT was founded.
-In 1937 in Paris a Central Office (CO) was set up, led by newly appointed Secretary General Arnault Tzanck.
-Two years later, in 1939, the CO activities had to be suspended because of the Second World War (WW2).
+In 1937, the ISBT central office (CO) was established in Paris, led by newly appointed Secretary General Arnault Tzanck.
+Two years later, in 1939, the activities of the ISBT CO had to be suspended because of the Second World War (WWII).

-In the period surrounding WW2 immunohaematology and transfusion technology developed rapidly.
+In the period surrounding WWII, immunohaematology and transfusion technology developed rapidly.
 Blood banks were created, voluntary blood donations came in great numbers in the allied nations, plasma-transfusion became a standard anti-shock treatment, Rh and Kell systems were discovered, and industrial blood plasma fractionation was developed to produce albumin, which can be used as a substitute for plasma.
-In 1947 the first post-war congress was organised in Turin, Italy.
-Here some specific future goals were laid out to complement the main activity of the Society, the organization of congresses:
+In 1947, the first post-war congress of the ISBT was organised in Turin, Italy.
+Here, some specific future goals were laid out to complement the main activity of the Society, the organization of congresses: